 Limited Liability Companies

 Limited Liability companies are formed by filing articles of organization with the state.
-In a limited liability company, all members and managers are granted limited liability by statute even if they have control of the business.
+In a limited liability company, all members and managers are granted limited liability by statute, even if they have control of the business.
 This means they are not personally liable for the entity.
-Limited Liability Companies have large amounts of flexibility in structuring the business and seem to value freedom of contract.
+Limited Liability Companies offer a significant amount of flexibility in structuring the industry and appear to value the freedom of contract.

 Limited liability companies can be either member-managed or manager-managed.
 Additionally, unlike corporations, Limited Liability Companies are subject to single taxation.
-However, if a member leaves wrongfully they often have no right to a buyout, they still have financial rights and the right to distributions, but no longer have voting rights or information rights.
+However, if a member leaves wrongfully, they often have no right to a buyout.
+They still retain financial rights and the right to distributions, but no longer have voting rights or information rights.
 Before filing an LLC, contact a Colorado LLC Lawyer.

 Pro’s